 Membership of Appointing Committee

-The Appointing Committee will be determined by the Head of School//Service or relevant Hiring Manager in line with the University's Appointing Committee composition.
-Full details are contained within the Appointing Committee Guidance Notes within the Recruitment Toolkit.
+The composition of the Appointing Committee will be determined by the Head of School/RI/Service or relevant Hiring Manager.
+Full details are contained within the Appointing Committee Guidance Notes within the Recruitment & Selection Toolkit.

 Shortlisting